How a Jerusalem neighborhood reignited the Israeli-Palestinian conflict - The Boston Globe

-Unfurling in the mostly Palestinian neighborhood of Sheikh Jarrah, where Israelis claim to own the property on which mostly refugee Palestinian families have lived for decades, the feud is resurfacing old scenes: mounted Israeli police firing rubber bullets at stone-hurling Palestinian protesters.
+The feud unfurling in the mostly Palestinian neighborhood of Sheikh Jarrah, where Israelis claim to own the property on which mostly refugee Palestinian families have lived for decades is resurfacing old scenes: Mounted Israeli police firing rubber bullets at stone-hurling Palestinian protesters.
 Israeli settlers, who call the area Nahalat Shimon, are moving to displace some 70 Palestinians in what they are calling an effort to reclaim their ancestral land.

 Advertisement

-More than 250 Palestinians were injured over the weekend in clashes with Israeli police in Sheikh Jarrah, as well as on the Temple Mount, which houses Al-Aqsa Mosque and has long served as a flashpoint in the Israeli-Palestinian conflict.
+More than 250 Palestinians have been injured over the weekend in clashes with Israeli police in Sheikh Jarrah and on the Temple Mount, which houses the al-Aqsa Mosque and has long served as a flash point in the Israeli-Palestinian conflict.

-Abdel Fattah Sqaffe, a 71-year-old resident of Sheikh Jarrah whose 14-member household is among the six others facing eviction, said that the uptick in violence felt similar to other periods preceding major fighting.
+Abdel Fattah Sqaffe, a 71-year-old resident of Sheikh Jarrah whose 14-member household is among the six facing eviction, said the uptick in violence feels similar to other periods preceding major fighting.

 "I think if this continues, if they continue to try to occupy us, it can spark war in all of Israel, both sides of the Green Line, and all of the region," he said.